aviralshubham/grizle/README.md

 # Grizle
-This is Nodejs Express project made precisely 2 years ago Simple and Elegant Music Chart Website
+This is Nodejs Express project made precisely 2 years ago.
+Simple and Elegant Music Chart Website.
-Mobile ,Desktop, Tablet Responsive Website
+Mobile ,Desktop, Tablet Responsive Website.
-Star the repo if you Like It
+Star the repo if you Like It.

 # Getting Started
 1. clone the repo
-2. install dependencies if you're running node first time using - npm install
+2. install dependencies if you're running node first time using - npm install.
 3. now start by-
-   npm start
+   npm start.

 # Folowing are Some Previews